 June 2020 Reese Witherspoon Book Club Pick

 It’s a comedic spoof and the outfit descriptions alone had me giggling.
-I hope it becomes a series because I am totally in to read more of Flowerbutton and her Sloane Ranger friends.
-The secret societies and prestigious school make this one of our lighter dark academia books set in college and as historical mysteries go, this is a really fun pick.
+I hope it becomes a series of mystery books because I would love to read more of Flowerbutton and her Sloane Ranger friends.
+The secret societies and prestigious schools make this one of our lighter dark academia books set in college and as historical mysteries go, this is a really fun pick.

-There is a murder mystery within a murder mystery in this well-written and thoughtful book.
+There is a British murder mystery within a murder mystery in this well-written and thoughtful book.

 Modern British Mysteries

-This book grabbed me, shook me around a bit and then gently put me down.
+This domestic thriller grabbed me, shook me, and then gently put me down.
 I was given a ride and wasn’t sure what hit me.
-This book had a few things that I was not expecting and I absolutely loved it.
+This book had a few things that I was not expecting and I loved it.

 Rachel takes the same train every day and peers out the window watching people.
-She watched 2 people in particular as they lead what appears to be a perfect life until one day she sees something terrible while watching them.
+She watched two people in particular as they led what appeared to be a perfect life until one day she saw something terrible while watching them.

 She reports it to the police but, can they trust a dysfunctional alcoholic?
 This is a domestic thriller story that will have you questioning who is telling the truth from the beginning until the end.
 Unreliable narrators like Rachel make the best page-turners!
 You’ll never know what to believe!

 This cozy murder mystery was an absolute treat.
 I loved

-I was utterly charmed by this unique murder mystery!
-The premise is great – a detective duo has been given a stack of correspondence (text and emails) and asked to read through and determine who was murdered, why, and who was was wrongly accused.
+I was utterly charmed by this unique murder mystery book!
+The premise is great – a detective duo has been given a stack of correspondence (text and emails) and asked to read through and determine who was murdered, why, and who was wrongly accused.

 The ending was truly shocking and the many twists and turns had me flying through the story.
 I read part of it and listened to part.
 Both formats make for a wonderful experience!
 This is one I’ll be recommending this pick from the ultimate list of mystery books for years to come!